With the growing use of mobile devices in healthcare, clinics need fast wireless internet. But is your medical office Wi-Fi fast enough?

 There’s no hard and fast rule, but even small medical practices will want an internal network that runs at a minimum of 10 Mbps download speed.

-Officially, the Federal Communications Commission (FCC) recommends these bandwidth levels for medical practices:
+Officially, the Federal Communications Commission (FCC) recommends these minimum bandwidth levels for medical practices:

 - Solo practice – 4 Mbps or higher